devpow112/serverless-plugin-function-value/README.md

 [![Node Version][Node Version Badge]](package.json#L35)

-Serverless framework plugin that will automatically generate CloudFormation snippets to reference a functions name or ARN value based on the generated logical ID used during creation of the CloudFormation templates.
+Serverless framework plugin that will automatically generate CloudFormation snippets to reference a functions `name` or `arn` value based on the generated logical ID used during creation of the CloudFormation templates.

 ## Installation